 about · email me · subscribe

 A linear line chart with years as the X-axis and two variables on the Y-axis.
-The first variable is Popularity of the first name Brooklyn and the second variable is UFO sightings in Kentucky.
-The chart goes from 1975 to 2021, and the two variables track closely in value over that time.
+The first variable is Popularity of the first name Killian and the second variable is Automotive recalls for issues with the Air Bags.
+The chart goes from 1990 to 2022, and the two variables track closely in value over that time.
 Small Image

 Download png